jlucking2023/github.io/README.md

 ---------------------------
 Schema Changes
 IL allows for three types of methods for handling schema changes:
-Permissive - <describe briefly here>
-Strict - <describe briefly here>
-Reorder - <describe briefly here>
+Permissive - Overwrite previous with incoming data Strict - Don't do anything, preserve the original Reorder - If schemas are all the same but the columns are out of order, put them in the original order Evolve - Merge changes

 ---------------------------